masc-ucsc/docs/docs/pyrope/06-functions.md

 t1.double = t1_do_double

 mut y:t1 = (a=3)
-x.double             // compile error, double method does not exit y.double             // OK
+x.double             // error: double method does not exit y.double             // OK
 assert y.a == 6
 ```